Improbable-AI/VisionProTeleop/README.md

 Wanna use your new Apple Vision Pro to control your robot?
-Wanna record your how humans navigate and manipulate the world to train robots?
-This app streams your (a) Wrist / Hand Tracking, and (b) Head Tracking result via gRPC over network, so any machines can subscribe and use.
+Wanna record how you navigate and manipulate the world to train your robot?
+This app records / streams your (a) Wrist + Hand Tracking, and (b) Head Tracking result via gRPC over network, so any machines can subscribe and use.

 ## How to Use